 Shu Uemura

-Sometimes a person’s death makes his/her accomplishment more impressive.
-This was the case for me with Shu Uemura who passed away on December 29, 2007.
-I used to think he was unusual for his generation of Japanese men and thus needed to leave the country to have more freedom.
+Sometimes a person’s death makes his or her accomplishments feel even more remarkable.
+This was the case for me with Shu Uemura, who passed away on December 29, 2007.
+I used to think he was simply unusual for his generation of Japanese men and therefore had to leave the country to find more freedom.

-This year is the 25th anniversary of Shu Uemura’s flagship store in Omotesando, Tokyo.
-The news of his death carried me back to 25 years ago when I was a young, cocky sculptor who just had graduated from Tokyo Geidai and was working on the first project to design the interior of Tadao Ando’s new building in Osaka.
-Around the same period I received an opportunity to design the interior of Shu Uemura’s new flagship store in the most trendy district of Tokyo – I simply declined the offer.
-I was not interested in what Shu Uemura was doing… or to be more precise, I just couldn’t stand the idea of a guy dealing with makeup at that time.
+This year marks the 25th anniversary of Shu Uemura’s flagship store in Omotesando, Tokyo.
+The news of his passing carried me back to that time, when I was a young, overly confident sculptor fresh out of Tokyo Geidai, working on my first project: the interior of a new Tadao Ando building in Osaka.
+Around the same period, I was offered the chance to design the interior of Shu Uemura’s new flagship store in what was then the trendiest district of Tokyo — and I simply declined.
+I wasn’t interested in what Shu Uemura was doing… or, to be more exact, I couldn’t stand the idea of a man dealing with makeup at that time.

-Now that I am selling fragrances (I sometimes don’t understand why I’m doing it), I can relate to Shu Uemura better.
-I have to admit that the guy was courageous, and what he has achieved is incomparable.
+Now that I am selling fragrances (and sometimes I don’t even understand why I am doing that), I can relate to Shu Uemura much more.
+I have to admit he was courageous — and what he accomplished is incomparable.

 合掌。